 Results

 Reports identify the hardware and software utilized during the examination as well as the items retrieved as a result.
-Details of items retrieved may be located in a supplemental file.
+Details of items retrieved may be located in a technical report.

 Due to the sensitive nature of certain recovered material, the Crime Lab retains the right to submit collected material directly to STPSO evidence in lieu of release to the investigator.